Transfer money to Israel. Cheap and fast ways to make an international money transfer

-When you are looking to transfer money to Israel it's important that you calculate the total cost of your Malaysian Ringgit to Israeli New Shekel transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the MYR/ILS exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Malaysian Ringgit/Israeli New Shekel exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the MYR/ILS interbank rate is 0.7681.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Malaysian Ringgit/Israeli New Shekel interbank rate is 0.8116.
 Whenever you compare fees for transferring money to Israel, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 MYR is 0.7681 ILS, your bank can add a 3% exchange rate markup and give you a rate of 1 MYR = 0.7911 ILS.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 MYR is 0.8116 ILS, your bank can add a 3% exchange rate markup and give you a rate of RM 1 = 0.83594 ₪

 What is the fastest way to transfer money to Israel?

 Typically transferring money to Israel will be much faster using a money transfer company compared to a bank that can take 3-5 working days.
 That’s because banks usually process international money transfers through the SWIFT network.
 This system involves passing a payment through several intermediaries, which slows the process down.
 Money transfer companies have often built their own networks to process payments faster - which can even mean your money is deposited instantly into your recipient’s account.